redhat-openshift-ecosystem/certification-releases/4.9/ga/troubleshooting.md

 This step will make sure that the package name of our Operator belongs to your `cert_project_id`.
 This step will fail if another `cert_project_id` has laid claim to the package name used in this Pull Request.

 ## <a id="get-supported-versions"></a>get-supported-versions
-Failures at this step may be caused by several issues
+Failures at this step may be caused by several issues:

 > If you also have a failure at the `annotations-validation` step, you should [resolve](#annotation-validation) the `annotation-validation` issues first and then retry.
 It's possible that this will resolve failures at this step as well.